 2. Toast the sesame seeds

-Yes, most of the sesame seeds sold in packages are already toasted.
-However, you can toast it again in the frying pan to bring out more fragrance.
+Most of the sesame seeds sold in packages are already toasted.
+However, you can toast it again in a dry frying pan to bring out more fragrance.

 3. Use white miso

-For the creamy tofu dressing, I like to use White Miso (Shiro Miso 白味噌) because the color and sweet flavor complement the mixture.
-Here’s one from Hikari Miso® Organic White Miso that I used in this recipe.
+For the creamy tofu dressing, I like to use white miso (shiro miso 白味噌) because the color and sweet flavor complement the mixture.
+I used Hikari Miso® Organic White Miso in this recipe.

 Hikari Miso has been my go-to miso for over a decade.
 You can find Hikari Miso® products in your local Japanese grocery stores and Asian markets.